Perlkonig/grav-plugin-header-by-taxonomy/README.md

   * The `enabled` field allows you to turn the plugin off and on.

   * The `overwrite` field tells the plugin what to do overall if a header already exists in the page file itself.
+The default is `false`.

   * The `sets` field is where all the action happens.
 The plugin processes each set in sequence.